golles/ha-kamstrup_403/README.md

 custom_components/kamstrup_403/sensor.py
 ```

-## Configuration is done in the UI
+## Configuration

+Configuration is done in the UI.
 It's recommended to use devices as `/dev/serial/by-id` and not `/dev/ttyUSB1` as the port.
 This is because the first example is a stable identifier, while the second can change when USB devices are added or removed, or even when you perform a system reboot.<br>
 The port should look like this: `/dev/serial/by-id/usb-FTDI_FT230X_Basic_UART_D307PBVY-if00-port0`.

 Some meters contain a battery, and communicating with the meter does impact battery life.
 By default, this component updates every `3600` seconds (1 hour).
 This is configurable.
 Also, since version `2.0.1` you can also configure the serial timeout.
 The default value is `1.0` seconds, if you get the error `Finished update, No readings from the meter.
 Please check the IR connection` you can try to increase this value.
 Fractional numbers are allowed (eg. `0.5`).